octopus-db/documentation/docs/source/data_tables.rst

 arch_Sample table
 ^^^^^^^^^^^^^^^^^
-`DRAFT`` -- The *arch_Sample* table stores stores ...
+The *arch_Sample* table stores SahulArch samples and is, therefore, situated between the collection-specific DataCore tables (subordinate) and the `global_SiteMaster` (superordinate).

 .. csv-table::
    :file: ./csv_tables/arch_Sample.csv
    :header-rows: 1

 * SMPID -- Sample identifier provided as part of the compilation.
 The first part of the identifier (i.e., ARCH####) is linked to “SITEID”, the ID of the site.
 Where it is clear that two or more observations (dates/ rates) have been measured on one sample, they have the same “SMPID” but a different “OBSID1”.
 This also applies across methods, e.g., one sample with an OSL age and an U-series age will have the same “SMPID” but different “OBSID1” (i.e. ARCH####OSL### and ARCH####U###).

 * SITEID -- Is fkey.
 Refers to :ref:`global_SiteMaster`